Dictionary of the Damned

 Here you will find a collection of common terminology used in fanfiction, as well as explanations of certain mechanics the critics employ.
 This is a good place to come if you have no idea what we’re talking about.

 * * / / : : When you see something inserted between any of those symbols, it’s the writer attempting to indicate an action.
 Often, you will see the Snark Crew use them while critiquing stories.
 However, some terrible fanfiction writers will also use this method of relaying action instead of typing it out.
 This is poor form in prose, but since our riffs are largely the “dialogue” of the one doing the riff, they’re written in a more script-like format.

 A/N: See “Author’s Note”

 Author’s Note: A note made by the author of the fic, usually to either clarify something or as a “shout-out” to the readers.
+Usually unnecessary.
 Although best left as a note before and/or after the chapter content, some authors – for reasons unknown besides insanity – will insert an author’s note in the middle of the chapter.
 Usually (but not always) enclosed in brackets or parentheses, and/or written in italics, boldface, or ALL CAPS to differentiate it from the narration of the fic.
 It is often abbreviated as A/N or AN.